 Track Rules & Safety

-At Driftland we want you to enjoy yourself whether spectating or while pushing your car to it’s limits, but your safety is absolutely paramount while out on site and on track.
-Like every venue we have rules and regulations to make sure no-one gets hurt while they’re having fun spectating or driving here at Driftland.
+At Driftland we want you to enjoy yourself whether spectating or while pushing your car to its limits, but your safety is absolutely paramount while out on site and on track.
+Like every venue we have rules and regulations to make sure no-one gets hurt while they are having fun spectating or driving here at Driftland.

 If you have any questions regarding these rules or need anything clarified, please get in touch with us before an event to avoid disappointment.

 AT NO POINT MUST ANYONE ENTER THE TRACK AREA (which is anywhere that you have tarmac below your feet or the holding/gridding area leading towards the track) UNLESS OTHERWISE AUTHORISED.
 THIS MAY RESULT IN FURTHER ACTION BEING TAKEN BY DRIFTLAND LTD.